lawrie/ulx3s_retro/README.md

 The CP/M operating system for the Intel 8080 appeared in 1974.
 The Ulx3s board has an [implementation of this](https://github.com/lawrie/ulx3s_cpm_z80) for a Z80 chip.

 The first home computer kits were based on the 8080, the most famous successful being the [Altair 8800](https://en.wikipedia.org/wiki/Altair_8800) which appeared in January 1975.
-There is a recreation of the [Altair 8800](https://github.com/MiSTer-devel/Altair8800_Mister) including an emulation ot its fromt panel in the Mister project.
+There is a recreation of the [Altair 8800](https://github.com/MiSTer-devel/Altair8800_Mister) including an emulation ot its front panel in the Mister project.
 There is a simpler version of this without the front panel on the Ulx3s board.
 The [Ulx3s version](https://github.com/ulx3s/fpga-odysseus/tree/master/tutorials/07-Computer) is entirely in Verilog.

 The next year, 1976, Steve Jobs and Steve Wozniak formed Apple Computer, and produced the [Apple 1](https://en.wikipedia.org/wiki/Apple_I) kit computer.
 There is a version of the [Apple 1](https://github.com/lawrie/apple-one), written in Verilog, on several open source boards including the Ulx3s.